inspirai/wilderness-scavenger/README.md

 │   ├── simple_command_pb2.py
 │   ├── simple_command_pb2_grpc.py
 │   └── utils.py
-└── unity3d  # the game engine binaries and assets
+└── unity3d  # the engine backend (default Linux)
     ├── UnityPlayer.so
     ├── fps.x86_64
     ├── fps_Data/...
     └── logs/...
 ```

-- `unity3d`: the backend engine extracted from our game development project, containing all the game related assets, binaries and source codes.
+- `unity3d`: the (default Linux) backend engine extracted from our game development project, containing all the game related assets, binaries and source codes.
 - `inspirai_fps`: the python gameplay API for agent training and testing, providing the core [`Game`](inspirai_fps/gamecore.py) class and other useful tool classes and functions.
 - `examples`: we provide basic starter codes for each game mode targeting each track of the challenge, and we also give out our implementation of some baseline solutions based on [`ray.rllib`](https://docs.ray.io/en/master/rllib/index.html) reinforcement learning framework.

-## Supported Operating Systems
+## Supported Platforms

-Currently, we only support **Linux**.
-We will update the support for Windows and MacOS soon.
+We support the multiple platforms with different engine backends, including:

+- Linux: download the engine [here](https://drive.google.com/file/d/1HAZgr2jcVHq_-ThkVbg9jUbIVfMorudp/view?usp=sharing)
+- Windows: will be supported soon
+- MacOS: will be supported soon

 ## Installation (from source)